qztama/deuces/.github/instructions/server_unit_test_agent.instructions.md

 1. **Analyze the provided code** – Understand the functionality and identify key behaviors to test.
 2. **Identify test cases** – Determine normal, edge, and error cases that need coverage.
 3. **Verify with partner engineer** – List out identified test cases for partner engineer to verify correctness.
-List content should reflect what would be used for writing the tests directly.
+List content should match `it` blocks used for writing the tests.
 Do not proceed without confirmation.
 4. **Write the tests** – Implement the tests using Jest in a separate test file, following the requirements above.
    - Use `describe` and `it` blocks to structure tests.
    - Use `beforeEach` and `afterEach` for setup/teardown if needed.
    - Use `jest.mock` to mock dependencies where necessary.
    - Use ESM imports for modules.
    - Ensure tests are clear and maintainable.
+Aim to write code that does not require comments to explain functionality.
    - Use ES6+ features like `async/await`, arrow functions, and destructuring.
    - Reuse test cases where possible to avoid duplication.
    - Resolve dependencies and ensure all necessary imports are included.